Tube and Tyre Basic Guides By Carter Hayes April 15, 2026 9 min read

 Reinforced Sidewall Strength

-1. Higher static load capacity per tire at recommended 41 psi versus 35 psi.
+1. Higher static load capacity per tire at the recommended 41 psi.

-2. Reduced lateral and vertical deflection, improving handling and stability.
+2. Reduced side-to-side and up-and-down movement, improving handling and stability.

-3. Improved resistance to sidewall damage from curbs and potholes.
+3. Better resistance to sidewall damage from curbs and potholes.

 Why XL Tires Often Need Higher Inflation Pressure